This content doesn’t contain and isn’t meant to provide legal, tax, or business advice.*

 Review Tax Bulletin ST-175 (TB-ST-175) to determine whether you need to register for sales tax.
 If your goods are subject to sales taxes, then obtain a Certificate of Authority to start collecting.
 Do this at least 20 days before conducting business.
 If your business operates in multiple locations, one is required for each.

-To file federal tax returns—or even open a business bank account or obtain a business credit card—you must have an employer identification number, or EIN.
+To file federal tax returns—or even open a business bank account or obtain a business credit card—you must have a federal employer identification number (EIN).
 This federal tax ID functions similarly to a personal Social Security number, but for a business.

 The process is free and straightforward: Fill out the form on the IRS website to apply.
 An EIN is required for LLCs, corporations, and partnerships.
 However, the owner of a sole proprietorship may opt to use their Social Security number instead.